dark-side-droid/owod-bot/README.md

 * On Windows : py -m pip install -U discord.py
 * On Linux : python3 -m pip install -U discord.py
 * After setup is complete run Bot.py
+* As long as the script is running, the bot is online.

 ## Commands
 After the bot is online, simply type 'bot commands' into chat and it will reply with a list of available commands and an example for each one.
 All commands are typed without the ''.